 Course Number 860 301 860 0302 Computer Aided Drafting & Design will provide the student with Credit Type Electi ve l . the basic introduction to the knowledge and skills needed for Grade Level 9 10 11 12 future potential Computer Aided Drafting & Design work.
-You will be exposed to areas of the Drafting and Design world such as Credit 1⁄2 cre dit per semes ter be exposed to areas of the Drafting and Design world such as print reading, measuring, layout, and dimensioning standards.
+You will be exposed to areas of the Drafting and Design world such as Credit 1⁄2 cre dit per semes ter print reading, measuring, layout, and dimensioning standards.
 Course Length Year L ong Co urse Areas of the class might also include Computer Aided Drafting & Fee None Design applicable areas such as electronics, civil or mechanical Course Level Gene ral engineering, architecture, GIS, or manufacturing.
 This is the introductory level course that will expose you to the basic Meets Hathaway CTE elements of using a Computer Aided Drafting & Design, both 2D Success Curriculum and 3D.
-This class will cover basic drawing types such as isometric, orthographic, and architectural layout and design while Prerequisite None Recommendation unders ows bas ng of using the Computer Aided Drafting & Design system and basic sketching techniques. opera iting sy stems Students can earn a Solidworks certification Concurrent Enrollment 1500 E nics - 3 :s • • The Memorandum between Gillette College and Campbell County School District is renewed annually.
+This class will cover basic drawing types such as Prerequisite None isometric, orthographic, and architectural layout and design while Recommendation Basic understanding of windows based using the Computer Aided Drafting & Design system and basic sketching techniques. opera iting sy stems Students can earn a Solidworks certification Concurrent Enrollment ENTK 1500 Engineering Graphics - 3 college credits The Memorandum between Gillette College and Campbell County School District is renewed annually.
 Courses offered are subject to change at any time at the Gillette College discretion.